 "It's hard to say what has changed.
 I was surprised how easy everything went because other years I was struggling to win or finish on the podium.
 Maybe confidence is the biggest thing.
 The team believed in me and I believed more in myself."

-"In the sprint, I was strong and believed in myself, but I had in mind that Phil could beat me if I did something wrong so it was important not to make a mistake.
+"In the sprint, I was strong and believed in myself, but I had in mind that Phil could beat me if I did something wrong, so it was important not to make a mistake.
 Phil is pretty fast."

-More about Gilbert later.
-Van Avermaet was now on a roll, and he won Gent-Wevelgem in unusual circumstances.
+More about Gilbert later, but Van Avermaet was now on a roll, and he won Gent-Wevelgem in unusual circumstances.
 He'd forced the lead group away by attacking on the Kemmelberg, but on the run-in, Sagan tired of Niki Terpstra not contributing to the break and simply let Van Avermaet, along with Jens Keukeleire, just ride off.

-"I was not expecting this," says Van Avermaet.
+"I was not expecting that," says Van Avermaet.
 "Gent-Wevelgem is not my kind of race.
 But Peter decided not to work and the guys from Quick-Step were not really riding.
 I did a pull, full gas, and then Jens passed me.
 I was thinking of going back to take my place in the line, and noticed nobody was there.

 "For me, it was the perfect situation, but also a situation that might occur one time in 10 years.
 It was a big surprise."

-The Tour of Flanders was a less happy experience, though he came second.
+The Tour of Flanders was a less happy experience, although he came second.
 He was out of position going into the Muur van Geraardsbergen, where a split put Gilbert in a dangerous group ahead of the peloton.
 Van Avermaet didn't panic, but when he, Sagan and Naesen launched themselves in pursuit of Gilbert on the final climb of the Oude Kwaremont, Sagan clipped a barrier and took all three down.
 Van Avermaet got back up, but Gilbert was too strong.

 "I almost crashed before the Muur and had to brake.
 I was in 50th place, and told myself I was not going to get to the front so had to take it easy.
 I thought probably nothing was going to happen," he says.

-"I joined a group on the way down and thought, I hope this is the front, but I noticed there was a group away.
+"I joined a group on the way down and thought, 'I hope this is the front,' but I noticed there was a group away.
 Even then, I wasn't panicking.
 I was focusing on the last Kwaremont and Paterberg.

 "In my mind, the race was not over.
 You have to shoot me to make me stop."

 Then came Paris-Roubaix.
-Uncharacteristically, Van Avermaet rode a conservative race, by necessity since he feels it's a race that suits him less than the other cobbled Classics.
+Uncharacteristically, Van Avermaet rode a conservative race, by necessity, since he feels it's a race that suits him less than the other cobbled Classics.
 The race was run off in good weather, and he won a five-man sprint in the Roubaix velodrome.

 Van Avermaet and Gilbert were undoubtedly the riders of the spring, ahead of Michał Kwiatkowski, the winner of Milan-San Remo and Strade Bianche.
-Though both play it down, there's been a brewing psychodrama between the two Belgians for years, thanks to their overlapping ambitions and the fact that they spent five years riding for the same team, BMC.
-I'd asked Van Avermaet, partly jokingly, if he felt his spring had been better than that of Gilbert, who also won Amstel Gold, and he partly jokingly but very quickly said, "Yes”.
+Although both play it down, there's been a brewing psychodrama between the two Belgians for years, thanks to their overlapping ambitions and the fact that they spent five years riding for the same team, BMC.
+I'd asked Van Avermaet, partly jokingly, if he felt his spring had been better than that of Gilbert, who also won Amstel Gold, and he partly jokingly but very quickly said, "Yes."
 And laughed.

 "Phil is the same kind of rider as me," he says.
 "He's older and has a better palmarès, but I was always a guy who wanted to be a team leader.
 My goal was to be BMC team leader and winning Classics."